When a large, costly wire distribution service is bad news for your message.

 These press release sections — some of which newswires pay to post on — don’t get readers.
 They serve mainly as a way to drive incremental ad revenue for the publishers.
 Nevertheless, there are enough of them that the newswires can produce impressive-sounding audience numbers — often by tallying individual websites’ total monthly users, rather than the actual number of people who viewed the press release.

-Clients who use PR Newswire, for instance, may get a 32-page report full of charts, numbers, brand-name journalistic outlets and feedback like “Your release has generated 245 exact matches with a total potential audience of 90,730,143” — which is an exact quote from a report one publicist showed us.
+Clients who use PR Newswire, for instance, may get a 32-page report full of charts, numbers, brand-name journalistic outlets, and feedback like “Your release has generated 245 exact matches with a total potential audience of 90,730,143″—an exact quote from a report one publicist showed us.

-2) Companies like PR Newswire have similar agreements with Business Journals.
+Companies like PR Newswire have agreements similar to those of business journals.
 There are Business Journals in many US cities.
-Let’s take Pacific Business News for an example.
-PR Newswire claims our story was picked up by the Pacific Business News.
+Let’s take Pacific Business News as an example.
+PR Newswire claims the Pacific Business News picked up our story.

-Talking to the Pacific Journal Editor in Chief K. Napier it was confirmed even he didn’t immediately know where one can find the PR Newswire releases on his publication.
-He pointed out the disclosing statement on the right side of the release says:
+Talking to the Pacific Journal Editor-in-Chief K. Napier, it was confirmed that even he didn’t immediately know where to find the PR Newswire releases on his publication.
+He pointed out that the disclosing statement on the right side of the release says:

 “The information on this page is provided by PR Newswire.
 Pacific Business Journal is not responsible for this content.”

-PR Newswire claimed in their success report, the Pacific Business Journal has 204,256 readers and our release was “picked up” by that publication in every single U.S. city they serve.
+PR Newswire claimed in their success report that the Pacific Business Journal has 204,256 readers, and our release was “picked up” by that publication in every U.S. city they serve.
 All business journals are important and widely known publications serving the business world in many U.S. cities.
-A pick up by every single Business Journal publication around the country would have been fantastic.
+A pick-up by every Business Journal publication nationwide would have been fantastic.

-Unfortunately the PR Newswire success report about “pick up” could not have been further from the truth.
-The same counts for the remaining 108 pickups our story had according to the PR Newswire report.
+Unfortunately, the PR Newswire success report about “pick up” could not have been further from the truth.
+The same applies to the remaining 108 pickups our story had, according to the PR Newswire report.

-The Pacific Business Journal in Honolulu, for example, has 10,000 paying subscribers to the print edition, as well as 14,000 to 15,000 free subscribers to the Morning and Afternoon Edition email newsletters.
-The monthly traffic, total, to all Business Journal websites averages over 1 million page views and a quarter-million unique visitors.
+For example, the Pacific Business Journal in Honolulu has 10,000 paying subscribers to the print edition and 14,000 to 15,000 free subscribers to the Morning and Afternoon Edition email newsletters.
+The monthly traffic to all Business Journal websites averages over 1 million page views and a quarter-million unique visitors.

-Our release was not published in any print edition, nor was it part of the Pacific Business News email newsletter.
+Our release was not published in any print edition or part of the Pacific Business News email newsletter.
 It was also not visible on their web edition.
 The same counts for all the other Business Journals in the country PR Newswire told us our story appeared.

 The journal counts 3.2 readers per print copy.
-This calculation is used by most print newspapers.
-The page view on their website is for all Business Journals in the U.S. combined, and not just for one edition.
+Most print newspapers use this calculation.
+The page view on their website is for all Business Journals in the U.S. combined and not just for one edition.

 Business Journal counts its page views based on a month of traffic.
 It’s not the pageview or unique visitor count on one single day (our release was published one time and on one day.
 Unique visitors are in fact visitors sorted by IP addresses.
 Since most IP addresses constantly change one single reader going to the Business Journal website every day can easily count for 50 or more readers using this method.

-Our “picked up story on the business journal” was only “published on a secondary linked page with thousands of other PR Newswire releases”.
-The Pacific Business Journal page showing PR Newswire releases states on the hidden page: The information on this page is provided by PR Newswire.
-Pacific Business Journal is not responsible for this content.
+Our “picked up story on the business journal” was only “published on a secondary linked page with thousands of other PR Newswire releases.”
+The Pacific Business Journal page showing PR Newswire releases is placed on a hidden page: The information on this page is provided by PR Newswire.
+Pacific Business Journal is not responsible for this content in the disclosure for those that are lucky enough to see such a story.

 No Business Journal editor ever saw or noticed our release and could have made a decision to publish our story within their true editorial content.